Step by step guide on how to test an automotive blower motor for the air conditioner,

 Fan motor work on

-high setting only Using a test light connected to the negative side of the
+Using a test light connected to the negative side of the

 battery, probe both positive and negative wires for power.
 If one wire illuminates